almin/almin/docs/TutorialTodoApp.md

 `TodoList` class has business logic and manage todo item.

 *Todo item* is also domain model.
-We going to implement `TodoItem` as value object.
+We are going to implement `TodoItem` as value object.

 #### TodoItem is value object